bahrus/pdpu/README.md

 ###  Defining a piping custom element

-p-d-x provides a convenience function that allows you to generate a "pipe" custom element with as few keystrokes as possible.
+A convenience function is provided, that allows you to generate a "pipe" custom element with as few keystrokes as possible.

 You can use traditional JavaScript import: